OpenTranslationBible/open-bible/en-GB/09.1 Samuel/md/1-samuel-14.md

 ## 1 Samuel 14:49

-Now the sons of Saul were Jonathan, Ishvi, and Malchi-shua.
-And the names of his two daughters were these: the name of the firstborn was Merab, and the name of the younger, Michal.
+Saul's sons were Jonathan, Ishvi, and Malchi-shua.
+His two daughters were named Merab, the firstborn, and Michal, the younger.

 ## 1 Samuel 14:50

-And the name of Saul’s wife was Ahinoam the daughter of Ahimaaz.
-And the name of the commander of his army was Abner the son of Ner, Saul’s uncle.
+Ahinoam, daughter of Ahimaaz, was Saul’s wife.
+The commander of his army was Abner, son of Ner, who was Saul’s uncle.

 ## 1 Samuel 14:51